-• Hikvision, which has been partly owned by the CETC's 52nd Research Institute, has provided its AI-enabled video surveillance technology for national defense and security purposes.

-- Skyeye Data is a next-generation information technology company that concentrates on big data, cyber security, artificial intelligence, etc., collaborating with the National Defense Science and Technology University, the Strategic Support Force Information Engineering University, for which it providing a platform for 'open technology applications and innovation' that aims to integrate "production, learning, research, usage, and warfare." - iFlytek has promoted its products in voice recognition to Chinese military, where it may have utility in intelligence, in addition to well-documented involvement in supporting surveillance. - Kuang-Chi (光启) Technologies, which has specialized in the development of metamaterials and aerospace technologies, has also expanded into AI, including its application to new materials developments. - Sensetime's new SenseRemote 'remote sensing image intelligent interpretation solution,' which combines visual AI technology and spatial information, would possess relevance for military applications. - Sugon (曙光), initially established as a high-technology to support Chinese advances in highperformance computing, has signed an agreement partnership with the China Institute for Command and Control, through which it would support cloud adoption for China's military command information systems. - Ruichen Xinchuang (睿辰欣创) is a leader in the national defense simulation industry that has developed a virtual military simulation platform and developing new techniques for assessments, including launching an AI R&D center in 2012. - Vimicro Corporation, a fabless chip company, has developed chips that appear to be used for defense applications. - DeepBlue (深之蓝) specializes in underwater robotics and is enthusiastically supporting militarycivil fusion through developing a range of gliders for defense and commercial applications. - Aobo (遨博)Intelligent Technology Company, which emerged from research at the Beihang Robotics Research Institute, has developed autonomous controllable robots for the military industry. - Alibaba's Damo Academy has been named in government plans and policies in Hangzhou as contributing to military-civil fusion initiatives.
+- Hikvision, which has been partly owned by the CETC's 52nd Research Institute, has provided its AI-enabled video surveillance technology for national defense and security purposes.251 - Skyeye Data is a next-generation information technology company that concentrates on big data, cyber security, artificial intelligence, etc., collaborating with the National University of Defense Technology and the PLASSF Information Engineering University, for which it has been providing a platform for 'open technology applications and innovation' that aims to integrate "production, learning, research, usage, and warfare." - iFlytek has promoted its products in voice recognition to Chinese military, where it may have utility in intelligence, in addition to well-documented involvement in supporting surveillance.252 - Kuang-Chi (光启) Technologies, which has specialized in the development of metamaterials and aerospace technologies, has also expanded into AI, including its application to new materials developments. - Sensetime's new SenseRemote 'remote sensing image intelligent interpretation solution,' which combines visual AI technology and spatial information, could possess relevance for military applications.253 - Sugon (曙光), initially established as a high-technology to support Chinese advances in highperformance computing, has signed an agreement partnership with the China Institute for Command and Control, through which it would support cloud adoption for China's military command information systems.254 - Ruichen Xinchuang (睿辰欣创) is a leader in the national defense simulation industry that has developed a virtual military simulation platform and developing new techniques for assessments, including launching an AI R&D center. - Vimicro Corporation, a fabless chip company, has developed chips that appear to be used for defense applications.255 - DeepBlue (深之蓝) specializes in underwater robotics and is enthusiastically supporting militarycivil fusion through developing a range of gliders for defense and commercial applications.256 - Aobo (遨博) Intelligent Technology Company, which emerged from research at the Beihang Robotics Research Institute, has developed autonomous controllable robots for the military industry. - Alibaba's Damo Academy has been named in government plans and policies in Hangzhou as contributing to military-civil fusion initiatives.257

-These initiatives are incomplete and continuing to progress with varying degrees of success, but nonetheless illustrative of initial initiatives that are underway.
+The PLA's attempts to achieve deeper integration and improve its capacity to leverage commercial technologies are incomplete and continuing to progress with varying degrees of success, but such examples are nonetheless illustrative of initial initiatives that are underway.